Joseph Krumgold: Life

-Krumgold was born in 1908 in Jersey City, New Jersey, in a Jewish family, and was immersed in the world of movies from a young age: his father, Henry, operated movie theatres.
+Krumgold was born in Jersey City, New Jersey to an American Jewish family, and was immersed in the world of movies from a young age: his father, Henry, operated movie theatres.

 He graduated from New York University, and worked for MGM as a scriptwriter.
 He later became a maker of documentaries.
 One production, Adventure in the Bronx, was nominated for the first Academy Award for Best Documentary (Short Subject).

 He married Helen Litwin in 1947; they had one son, Adam, and lived in Greenwich Village, and Hope Township, New Jersey.

 He was hired by the United States Department of State to make a film about Hispanic workers in rural America.
 The film was created in 1953, and shares a title with Krumgold's first Newbery Award-winning novel, ...And Now Miguel.

 Six years later, Krumgold won the Newbery Medal again for Onion John, a story about an eccentric immigrant in small-town New Jersey.
 It was named to the Lewis Carroll Shelf Award list in 1960.

 Krumgold traveled extensively throughout the world, living in several places including California, Paris, and Rome.
 From 1947 to 1951, he lived and worked in Israel making movies that marked the founding of modern-day Israel.

 He died on July 10, 1980, at the age of 72 at his home in Hope Township.

 Other works

-Although Krumgold is probably remembered most for the two Newbery winners, he also wrote other novels and movie scripts.
+Although Krumgold is probably remembered most for the two Newbery winners, he also wrote and directed other novels and movie scripts.